The Other Side of the Frontier: Reception

-Reynold’s “The Other side of the Frontier” has been broadcast to the general public of Australia, since its first publication in 1981.
-The book’s accessible language and price makes it attainable to the general public.
-“The Other Side of the Frontier” has also circulated in academic circles in seminars and talks given by Reynolds at universities, like Special History 2008 seminar in University of Queensland (and his history lectures in Townsville University College till 1982).
+The Other side of the Frontier has been broadcast to the general public of Australia, since its first publication in 1981.
+The book's accessible language and price makes it attainable to the general public.
+It has also circulated in academic circles in seminars and talks given by Reynolds at universities and his history lectures in Townsville University College until 1982.